Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrReplicationProtectedItem.md

 ```

 ### -ProtectionContainerMapping
-Specifies the Azure Site Recovery Protection Container mapping object to use for replication.
+Specifies the ASR protection container mapping object corresponding to the replication policy to be used for replication.

 ```yaml
 Type: ASRProtectionContainerMapping